RaSvam/js/README.md

-# js code for nette-blog
+# js code for nette-blog - not created by me, just for rawgit use.
+I DO NOT TAKE ANY CREDIT FOR THIS CODE